gajus/surgeon/README.md

 ## Errors

-You can catch errors thrown by Surgeon and use `instanceof` operator to determine error type.
+You can catch errors thrown by Surgeon and use `instanceof` operator to determine the error type.

 |Name|Description|
 |---|---|